Yzma-Robotics/smart-banking-app/README.md

     - which have to run both in different terminals

-# AI Stats News: 86% Of Consumers Prefer Humans To Chatbots
+# Ai Stats News: 86% Of Consumers Prefer Humans To Chatbots, Wow!
 ## RIHAD VARIAWA

 A recent surveys, studies, forecasts and other quantitative assessments of the progress of Ai, highlighted the growing reluctance of U.S consumers to chat with chatbots, the growing expectations of Ai as a critical business component, and the growing employee skills gap due to the deployment of new technologies.